 We’ve traveled with the kids on multiple long flights to Asia but the most nerve-racking flight I took was when I decided to fly with the two of them by myself.
 Pack with a backpack full of magic tricks, I survived the 17 hr flight to Asia and the 13.5 hr. flight back to the US when big sis’ was 4.5 yrs old and Lil’ sis’ was 1.5.
 Here are my 10 Tips for Flying with Baby or Young Kids on Long Flights especially international flights.

-1. Book a Late Flight: Tips for Flying with Baby or Young Kids
+1. Book a Late Flight when Flying with Baby or Young Kids

 Yes!
 We want the kids to sleep on the flight and sleep long.
 But young kids cannot handle not taking naps, at least the 5 and below for sure.
 So don’t ever think taking out nap time would mean they’d be knock out on the plane.
 Because if they don’t get their naps, they’d be miserable even before you board the plane and you’d be miserable too.